iliya-pro/YarTemp/README.md

 ## Installation

-Clone Git repository, open `YarTemp.xcodeproj` in Xcode and build.
+Clone Git repository: `git clone https://github.com/yourusername/YarTemp.git`, then open `YarTemp.xcodeproj` in Xcode and build.

 ### Prerequisites

 - iOS 17.0+ / macOS Ventura 13.0+
 - Apple Developer Account (for development builds)
 - Xcode 15.2+

+## License

+Distributed under the MIT License.

+## Disclaimer

+This project is completely independent and not affiliated with YarTemp site, service and their owners.